am15h/tflite_flutter_plugin/README.md

 # TensorFlow Lite Flutter Plugin

-TensorFlow Lite plugin provides a dart API for accessing TensorFlow Lite interpreter and performing inference.
-It binds to TensorFlow Lite C API using dart:ffi.
+TensorFlow Lite Flutter plugin provides a flexible and fast solution for accessing TensorFlow Lite interpreter and performing inference.
+The API is similar to the TFLite Java and Swift APIs.
+It directly binds to TFLite C API making it efficient (low-latency).
+Offers acceleration support using NNAPI, GPU delegates on Android, and Metal delegate on iOS.

 ## (Important) Initial setup